-Once the size of a deposit is confirmed and its production plan is approved, the expenditure is transferred to appropriate items of property, plant and equipment or intangible assets related to development and production of resources (see also Note 7.7 and Note 7.9).
+Once the size of a deposit is confirmed and its production plan is approved, the expenditure is transferred to appropriate items of property, plant and equipment or intangible assets classified as development and production assets (see also Note 7.7 and Note 7.9).

 The Group examines the need to recognise impairment losses on exploration and evaluation assets by considering whether in relation to a specific area: